-Did you plug an external hard drive into your Windows 10 computer, and you want to remove it safely, so that the data on it doesn’t get corrupted?
+Did you plug an external hard drive into your Windows 11 or Windows 10 computer and want to remove it safely so that the data on it doesn’t get corrupted?
 Do you work with USB flash drives and need to eject them safely?
-In that case, you are in the right place, as this guide shows five ways to eject external storage devices from Windows 10:
+In that case, you are in the right place.
+In this guide, I’ll show you a couple of different ways to safely eject external storage devices from Windows:

 The most popular method is also one of the simplest and fastest.
 The gist is to find the Safely Remove Hardware and Eject Media icon in the system tray.
-By default, in Windows 10, this icon is hidden and not shown alongside the clock and the network icon.
+By default, in both Windows 11 and Windows 10, this icon is hidden and not shown alongside the clock and the network icon, on the right side of the taskbar.
 However, you can click the arrow pointing upwards to show hidden icons and then find the icon that looks like a USB stick, highlighted below.

-You can move the Safely Remove Hardware and Eject Media icon to make it visible in the system tray.
-Read this guide on how to show or hide system tray icons.
+You can move the Safely Remove Hardware and Eject Media icon to make it visible in the system tray, by dragging and dropping it with the mouse.

 After finding the USB icon, click on it to see a list of all the removable storage devices connected to your Windows 10 computer.
 The list includes USB memory sticks, external hard drives, and other types of USB devices.
 In the list of removable devices, click on the one that you want to remove.
 If you can’t tell them apart, look at their drive letter.